ry-lu/pytorch-face-reaging-network/README.md

 For full training, download all 2000 subjects from the dataset link.

 ## Training
-To train a new model
+See Colab Notebook or train a new model by
 ```console
 > python train.py -h
 usage: train.py [-h] [--data_dir DATA_DIR]